Silvac34/myc/ReadMe.md

 We are first going to create the staging environment.

-You then have to enter the following command to create an Heroku app, and provide it with the proper environment (buildpacks)
+You have to enter the following command to create an Heroku app, and provide it with the proper environment (buildpacks)

 ```